redhat-developer/service-binding-operator/examples/bind_imported_app_to_offcluster_operator_managed_AWS_RDS_db/README.md

 make install-service-binding-operator-source
 ```

-Then navigate to the `Operators`->`OperatorHub` in the OpenShift console under `openshift-marketplace` project and in the `Other` category select the `Service Bidning Operator` operator
+Then navigate to the `Operators`->`OperatorHub` in the OpenShift console under the `openshift-marketplace` project and in the `Other` category select the `Service Bidning Operator` operator

 ![Service Binding Operator as shown in OperatorHub](../../assets/operator-hub-sbo-screenshot.png)